Skip to main content

 Remote Teaching Resources

-As Northwestern expands its remote teaching offerings in light of the COVID-19 pandemic, TGS has compiled the resources available across campus for teaching assistants and graduate students who are teaching or mentoring students at the University.
+TGS has compiled remote teaching resources available across campus for teaching assistants and graduate students who are teaching or mentoring students at the University.
 Below, you will find:

 Remote Teaching Resources